Black Hole S-matrix for a scalar field: Regge - Wheeler equation

 The coefficients in this case are found to obey $1+ |Z^{out \, (as)}|^2 = |Z^{in \, (as)}|^2$.
 From \eqref{quasi}, it is evident that a part of the wave is lost, since nothing returns from the horizon.

-In the present article, we will impose a matching condition between the near horizon Regge-Wheeler modes and the black hole eikonal modes.
+On the other hand, we know that quantum mechanically the black hole radiates and this means that there are also modes that can exit from the near horizon region to infinity.
+In addition, as was emphasized in~\cite{Dray:1984ha,Hooft:2015jea, Hooft:2016itl, Hooft:2016cpw, Hooft:2019nmf, Betzios:2016yaq, Betzios:2020wcv,Gaddam:2020mwe, Gaddam:2020rxb} and reviewed in section~\ref{reviewSmatrix} of the present article, the ingoing modes interact with the outgoing ones resulting in a near horizon scattering relation between them.
+This means that it is possible and necessary to take into account both ingoing and outgoing modes that enter and exit the near horizon region.
+The next step then is to impose a matching condition between the Regge-Wheeler modes and these black hole eikonal modes in the near horizon region.
 The scattering matrix \eqref{eqn:amplitude} then provides for the following mode relation \be Z^{out \, (hor)}_{\omega l m} \, = \, \hat{S}_{horizon} \, Z^{in \, (hor)}_{\omega l m} \, . \ee In the case of a two-sided black hole, the Kruskal modes in \eqref{eqn:amplitude} must be expressed in terms of Eddington-Finkelstein modes on either exterior, which means that the above equation is a matrix equation as we will show in the next section \ref{twoexteriors} in greater detail.
 For now, we first note that the Klein-Gordon equation near the horizon is effectively reduced to one on Rindler space in lightcone coordinates.
 This implies that the solution to the near horizon wave equation splits in the following way

 with the ingoing and outgoing modes given as \be \phi^{in}_{\omega l m} ~ = ~ Z^{in \, (hor)}_{\omega l m} e^{- i \omega v} \, , \qquad \phi^{out}_{\omega l m} ~ = ~ Z^{out \, (hor)}_{\omega l m} e^{-i \omega u} \, . \ee Written in Kruskal coordinates, these modes can be expressed as \footnote{An appropriate rescaling of the fields to ensure orthonormality with respect to these coordinates needs to be accounted for \cite{Betzios:2016yaq, Betzios:2020wcv}.} \be \Psi^{in}_{E l m} (V) = \frac{1}{\sqrt{2 \pi \hbar}} A^{in}_{E l m} \frac{1}{|V|^{\half - i E/ \hbar}} \, , \quad \Psi^{out}_{E l m} (U) = \frac{1}{\sqrt{2 \pi \hbar}} A^{out}_{E l m} \frac{1}{|U|^{\half + i E/ \hbar}} \, . \ee where we reintroduced the physical units for energies $E/\hbar = 4 G M \omega$.
 These are the even modes under $V\rightarrow - V$ and $U \rightarrow - U$; there are corresponding odd modes with an additional sign.
 It is evident now that these modes are the eigenfunctions of the Dilation operator in the first quantised formalism studied in \cite{Betzios:2016yaq, Betzios:2020wcv} and briefly reviewed in Appendix \ref{FirstQuant}.
 The only complication is that the problem in Kruskal coordinates contains two near horizon exteriors.
 We tackle this by simply introducing two sets of near horizon Rindler modes in section \ref{twoexteriors}.